osunyorg/rennes-search-engine-indexer/README.md

 This repository is part of the Rennes Métropole Osuny project.
 It is intended to be included as a submodule dependency on the various Rennes Métropole Osuny Github repositories.
-It provides a way to trigger Elasticsearch indexing of Osuny content via a Github action.
+It provides a way to trigger Elasticsearch indexing of Osuny Frontmatter content via a Github action.

 ## Project technologies